VictorElias2/VictorElias2/README.md

  * System Management for MMotta company - finished.
  * aProgram, a MS-DOS simulator - finished.
+ * WriteOn, a note app for android. - developing.
  * Working on NoteClass (avaliable only for Fatec and Cruzeiro do Sul - SP... at moment) - developing.

 #### Gamer